 We are planning to launch eIRB2 on Monday, January 27, 2014.
 Prior to the launch, eIRB must be taken offline for a few days to migrate data to eIRB2. eIRB will be taken offline on Friday, January 24 and will be back up on Monday, January 27.

 All active protocols without a pending action and applications in Research Prep created less than 90 days prior to the launch of eIRB2 will be migrated immediately to eIRB2.
 Protocols with pending actions will not be migrated to eIRB2 until after the pending actions are complete in eIRB.
 Applications in Research Prep that were created more than 90 days prior to the launch of eIRB will not be transferred.
 Terminated, expired, disapproved, and withdrawn applications will not be migrated to eIRB2.
 They will remain in eIRB which will act as an archive and will be accessible to PIs and study team members.

 What will happen to the applications and data not transferred to eIRB2?

-The current eIRB system will be used to archive terminated and expired applications.
-Further Study Actions (changes in research, continuing reviews, and problem events) approved in eIRB will be archived there in a read-only format.
+The current eIRB system will be used to archive terminated, expired, disapproved, and withdrawn applications.
+Further Study Actions (i.e., changes in research) approved in eIRB and applications in Researcher Prep for more than 90 days prior to launching eIRB2 will be archived there in a read-only format.
 These actions will not be transferred to eIRB2 but will remain available to PIs and study team members.

 Are there major differences between eIRB and eIRB2?

-- Protocol Events (referred to as Problem Events in eIRB) will have a different format.
-The first few questions of this section are designed to help researchers determine whether it is necessary to submit the event in question immediately or with the continuing review application.
-Also, instead of adding multiple protocol events to one report, each event will be submitted as a separate report.
+Questions in the Protocol Events (formerly referred to as Problem Events) section are redesigned to help researchers determine whether it is necessary to submit an event immediately or with the continuing review application.

 How can I find out more about eIRB2?